You probably have a lot of questions. Most parents and students do—that makes you normal. Below are some typical

 Most frequently asked questions

 When is your ACT Crash Course?
 Check out the dates on the Sign up now page.
 When can I sign up?
-Registrations open one month prior to an ACT Crash Course.
+Registrations open about one month prior to an ACT Crash Course—the exact dates signups are available on also on the Sign up now page.
 But I want to sign up now.
-Registrations open one month prior to an ACT Crash Course.
+Registrations open about one month prior to an ACT Crash Course.
 Did you just repeat yourself?
 Yes.
 Why?
 Because repetition is an effective teaching technique (you may see it again in this FAQ).